-How to collaborate with others in the Notes app on iPhone and iPad
+Collaborate with others in Notes on iOS 15 with new features!

 - Navigate to the Note you are sharing.

+Confirm that you want to stop sharing the note by tapping Stop Sharing.

-How to remove access to a note to individuals in the Notes app on iPhone and iPad
+How to remove individual access to a note on iPhone or iPad

-If someone has left your project team, or you accidentally shared a note with someone that isn't on your team, you can also remove individual collaborators from the group.
+If someone has left your project team, or you accidentally shared a note with someone who isn't on your team, you can also remove individual collaborators from the group.

 - Open the Notes app.